FAQ - Adoption

 We sometimes have cats in Florida, North Carolina, the Northeast and the Midwest with our own fosters, but this is the exception rather than the rule.
 When that is the case their locations will be noted on their post.
 We do not currently have any cats located outside Texas.

-Are our kittens and cats tested with dogs and children?
+Are our cats tested with dogs and children?

 Unless stated otherwise, none of our cats are tested with dogs or children.
 That is because many of our fosters have neither.